 Gives energy and reduces the appetite

-Foods dense with chlorophyll like wheatgrass juice are quickly absorbed (assimilated in about 20 minutes) providing the body with a rapid boost of energy.
+Foods dense with chlorophyll like wheatgrass and spirulina are quickly absorbed (assimilated in about 20 minutes) providing the body with a rapid boost of energy.
 Wonderful for athletes.
 A single ounce of wheatgrass juice provides the nutritional equivalent of about 2 pounds of vegetables.
-The rush of natural, easily absorbed nutrients sends a signal to the brain–now you aren’t hungry.
+The rush of natural, easily absorbed nutrients sends a signal to the brain – now you aren’t hungry?

 Counters carcinogens, toxins and fights cancer